jwtowner/upcaste/README.md

 This project is in an early and experimental phase, and a lot its interfaces are highly unstable.

-Currently only the Upcaste core library, `upcore`, is in a semi-useable state on Windows using MSVC11.
+Currently only the Upcaste core library, *upcore*, is in a semi-useable state on Windows using MSVC++ 2012.
 Ports to other platforms and compilers is a work-in-progress.
-The core library provides a portable wrapper layer for most Standard C11 (that's C11, not C++11!) library facilities, some additional POSIX layer functions, and other base level functions and data structures.
+The core library provides a portable wrapper layer for most Standard C library facilities, some additional POSIX layer functions, and other base level functions and data structures.

-The `upsystem` library is currently in the planning stages and will provide features for configuring and initializing an OpenCL / OpenGL / Direct3D environment, for managing task-oriented flow control across compute devices, and for high-performance filesystem streaming and data caching.
+The *upsystem* library is currently in the planning stages and will provide features for configuring and initializing an OpenCL / OpenGL / Direct3D environment, for managing task-oriented flow control across compute devices, and for high-performance filesystem streaming and data caching.